We were born to be real, not to be perfect.

 In 2018 she performed Gulda Cello Concerto with the Stadtharmonie in Winterthur.

-Ms. Mancini performed as part of the string quartet with famous pop singer Anastacia at her concert in Basel, Switzerland in October, 2019.
+Ms. Mancini performed as part of the string quartet with famous pop singer Anastacia at her concert in Basel, Switzerland in October, 2019 and with the Band Disturbed as Soloist in October 2025.

-With this experience, Fulvia Mancini has developed a passion for composing and between 2020 and 2023 she wrote three Cello duets and two Cello Solo pieces published by Halidonmusic.
-In 2022 she published her first album "Passionate Cello and Piano Works" with Benjamin Engeli.
+With this experience, Fulvia Mancini has developed a passion for composing and between 2020 and 2026 she wrote five Cello duets and two Cello Solo pieces published by Halidonmusic.
+Between 2022 and 2026 she published three Albums with piano.

 Throughout her career, Ms. Mancini performed across Europe, Korea and China, collaborating with famous conductors such as Krzysztof Penderecki, Kurt Masur, Rudolf Barshai, and Leonidas Kavakos.

-Eager to transfer her passion to others, Ms. Mancini is teaching cello in Switzerland and plays an English cello dated circa 1780.
+Eager to transfer her passion to others, Ms. Mancini is teaching cello in Switzerland and in Italy and since 2026 has been composing music for Netflix productions.”